Life can be overwhelming.

-And yet, surprisingly, we also have clear evidence that mindfulness impacts not only the software of the brain but the hardware (or wetware as its sometimes unfortunately called).
+Surprisingly, we also have clear evidence that mindfulness impacts not only the software of the brain, but the hardware (or wetware as its sometimes called).

-A 2018 study of peer-reviewed research, using functional magnetic resonance imaging (fMRI), found that mindfulness changed activity in the brain’s insular cortex.
+In a 2018 study of peer-reviewed research using functional magnetic resonance imaging (fMRI) Young et al. found that mindfulness changed activity in the brain’s insular cortex.

 This part of the brain is involved in an overwhelming variety of functions, including decision making, sensory processing, and handling feelings and emotions.
 It is also associated with awareness of internal reactions, or in a very literal sense, our ability to be in the moment (Young et al., 2018).

-Other studies have found that mindfulness increases the production of brain-derived neurotrophic factor (BDNF).
+Other studies have found that mindfulness increases the production of brain-derived neurotrophic factor (Cahn, Goodman, Peterson, Maturi, & Mills, 2017).
 This essential protein encourages the development, survival, and plasticity of neurons in the brain.